jaredgorski/StructUI/README.md

 const finderUIConfig = {
   nodes: {                            // -> `nodes` are directories and files
-    directory: {                      // -> directories can hold multiple directories and/or files within them
+    myDirectory: {                      // -> directories can hold multiple directories and/or files within them
-      label: 'directory',             // -> `label` defines the node's title in FinderUI
+      label: 'my directory',             // -> `label` defines the node's title in FinderUI
       childNodes: {                   // -> `childNodes` is where sub-directories/files are defined for a given
         subfile1: {                   //     directory
           label: 'subfile1',